 PERGA ENERGY preparation is designed for people who spend a lot of physical energy, athletes, people who train regularly, or those who are exposed to an increased physical effort in some period of their lives.
-The product is packed in 30 bags that are taken daily instead perga) in laboratories authorised to test the accuracy and quality of a protein shake since perga belongs to proteins.
+The product is packed in 30 bags that are taken daily instead of a protein shake since perga belongs to proteins.
 Dusko reminds us that there are 227 good microorganisms, minerals, vitamins and 39 good bacteria in bee products.